nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 **Output Data:**

-- **differential_expression.csv** (table containing normalized counts for each sample, group statistics, Limma probe DE results for each pairwise comparison, and gene annotations)
+- **differential_expression.csv** (table containing normalized probeset expression values for each sample, group statistics, Limma probe DE results for each pairwise comparison, and gene annotations)
+- **normalized_expression_probeset.csv** (table containing the background corrected, normalized probeset expression values for each sample.
+The biomaRt mapped Ensembl ID(s) is also included.
+Note: not every probeset has a biomaRt mapped Ensembl ID(s))
 - visualization_PCA_table.csv (file used to generate GeneLab PCA plots)
 - **raw_intensities.csv** (table containing the background corrected, unnormalized intensity values for each sample including gene annotations)
 - **normalized_expression.csv** (table containing the background corrected, normalized intensity values for each sample including gene annotations)